Meowcoin-Foundation/meowcoin-rpc/meowcoin_methods.md

 ttt        (numeric) The number of seconds that the server has been running

 Examples:
-> telestai-cli uptime
+> meowcoin-cli uptime
 > curl --user myusername --data-binary '{"jsonrpc": "1.0", "id":"curltest", "method": "uptime", "params": [] }' -H 'content-type: text/plain;' http://127.0.0.1:8766/

 &nbsp;<br> &nbsp;<br/>
 ## validateaddress
 &nbsp;<br/>  validateaddress "address"

-Return information about the given telestai address.
+Return information about the given meowcoin address.

 Arguments:
-1. "address"     (string, required) The telestai address to validate
+1. "address"     (string, required) The meowcoin address to validate

 Result:
 {
   "isvalid" : true|false,       (boolean) If the address is valid or not.
 If not, this is the only property returned.
-  "address" : "address", (string) The telestai address validated "scriptPubKey" : "hex",       (string) The hex encoded scriptPubKey generated by the address "ismine" : true|false,        (boolean) If the address is yours or not "iswatchonly" : true|false,   (boolean) If the address is watchonly
+  "address" : "address", (string) The meowcoin address validated "scriptPubKey" : "hex",       (string) The hex encoded scriptPubKey generated by the address "ismine" : true|false,        (boolean) If the address is yours or not "iswatchonly" : true|false,   (boolean) If the address is watchonly